Experimental neurology

 About

-The Experimental Neurology Unit is focused on understanding the pathophysiological mechanisms of a variety of neurological disorders, searching for therapeutic and early diagnostic opportunities.
-Our research lines have a double aspect, basic and applied.
+of a variety of neurological disorders, searching for therapeutic and early diagnostic opportunities.

 Principal investigator: Ceferino Maestú